Kounve/Web_Scrape_Mars/README.md

-Create a web scraping application using splinter, flask, beatifulsoup, and many other technologies.
+Create a web scraping application using splinter, flask, and beatifulsoup.